Oregon Whale Watching 2022 on the Oregon Coast offers front row seats to witness the yearly migration of the grey whale.

 Spring watching begins in late March as the gray whales travel north on their way towards Alaska.
 The first surge swims past Oregon around the end of March and north-bound whales can be seen all the way until June.

 Summer and Fall bring Oregon’s resident Gray whales close to shore to feed.
 There are approximately 200 whales that remain in Oregon’s coastal waters during the summer migration.
 The central coast in particular is a hot-spot for whales from June to mid-November.

 Oregon Bed and Breakfast Guild member inns on the Oregon Coast can be home base for your trip to the Oregon Coast to witness this yearly migration.
 From Lincoln City to Port Orford there are inspected and approved bed and breakfast inns of the Oregon B&B Guild to provide the ultimate in Oregon Coast Lodging.

 Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
 Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.

-Let’s all be respectful and safe and follow the guidance of our individual counties, inns and businesses.
-While it’s almost safe enough to climb aboard that travel train it’s still a little scary but we’re ready when you are!
-Our inns will continue to do everything in our power to keep you safe.
+Let’s all be respectful and safe and follow the guidance of the CDC.
+Our inns are doing everything in our power to keep you safe.
 Not sure if your favorite inn is open?
 Give them a call as they just might be.